techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-unlock-apple-iphone-15-pro-without-swiping-up-6-ways-drfone-by-drfone-ios.md

 1. **Check Contract Status:** Ensure your device is not bound by an ongoing contract with Total Wireless.
 If under contract, complete the contractual obligations, which include payment of fees or early termination charges.
 2. **Verify Eligibility:** Confirm your device's eligibility for unlocking.
 Total Wireless requires your device to be at least completed 12 months of service period.
 Moreover, you need to ensure the Apple iPhone 15 Pro device isn't reported lost or stolen.
 3. **Clear Outstanding Payments:** Make sure no outstanding payments or dues are associated with your Total Wireless account.
 These cover any installment plans or unpaid bills involving the Apple iPhone 15 Pro device.
-4. **IMEI Compatibility:** [Check if your device's IMEI is compatible](https://drfone.wondershare.com/unlock/imei-blacklist-check.html)with unlocking services.
+4. **IMEI Compatibility:** [Check if your device's IMEI is compatible](https://drfone.wondershare.com/unlock/imei-blacklist-check.html) with unlocking services.
 Moreover, you need to ensure that it is not blacklisted.
 5. **Backup Your Data:** Before initiating the unlocking process, [back up all your important data](https://drfone.wondershare.com/backup/android-backup-software.html).
 This includes contacts, photos, and files to prevent any potential loss during the process.
 6. **Understand Terms and Conditions:** Familiarize yourself with the unlocking policies and terms Total Wireless provides.
 Ensure compliance with their guidelines to avoid complications during the unlocking process.